AlphaLunaFurry/fennec/doc/Discourse.md

 Fennec Den Gallery
 ==================

-The Den Gallery is a Fennec Overlay module for asynchronous communications such as forums, podcast-like media feeds, email, artwork submission and subscription, group discussions, and more.
+The Den Gallery is a asynchronous communications such as forums, podcast-like media feeds, email, artwork submission and subscription, group discussions, and more built on top of the Fennec Overlay.

 Fully integrated with Fennec Fyre and Fennec Litter, it focuses on asynchronous and threaded discussion, more serious and persistent than either Fennec Fyre or Fennec Moon.

 Introduction